Sam Hamill

 Sam Hamill (May 9, 1943 – April 14, 2018) was an American poet and the co-founder of Copper Canyon Press along with Bill O’Daly and Tree Swenson.
 He also initiated the Poets Against War movement (2003) in response to the Iraq War.

-In 2003 Hamill he did a poetic tour in Italy, organised by writer Alessandro Agostinelli.
-After that tour Hamill published his first italian book A Pisan Canto - Un canto pisano.
+In 2003 he did a poetic tour in Italy, organised by writer Alessandro Agostinelli.
+After that tour Hamill published his first Italian book A Pisan Canto - Un canto pisano.

 Hamill was awarded the Stanley Lindberg Lifetime Achievement Award for Editing and the Washington Poets Association Lifetime Achievement Award.

-Hamill's most recent book, Habitation: Collected Poems, presents some of Hamill's best poems spanning a career of over 40 years.
+Hamill's 2014 book Habitation: Collected Poems, presents some of Hamill's best poems spanning a career of over 40 years.

+At the time of his death from complications of COPD in 2018, his final poetry collection After Morning Rain was about to be published.